 Akismet is active on over 5 million sites, so it really is worth adding if you don’t have it already.

 I use it, and it takes care of well over 95% of the spam comments I get.

 But even with these tools, you still need to check every time.

-If you already have comments on your site, it is worth taking the time to go through all your existing comments and delete any that look like spam.
+If you already have comments on your site, it is worth taking the time to go through all your existing comments.
+Delete any that look like spam.

 Quality not quantity

 There is no benefit to you when you receive comments such as nice site, looks good, or I don’t agree.